denis-beurive/rust-playground/README.md

 # Things to remember

-> You can modify a variable only when it was initialized.
+> You can modify a variable only when it was initialized (see [this link](https://stackoverflow.com/questions/53471996/why-does-the-rust-compiler-give-an-uninitialized-variable-error-when-initializin)).
 > _It is obvious... but it is also better to remember it._

 > Rust is all about static, compile time, analysis. _If Rust raises an error,